 In 2014, HWW created a special committee to work closely with the HWW Board and staff to plan and execute the 2014 Impact Investing Symposium and related events and to help guide HWW’s emergence as a thought leader in the Impact Investing space.
-This committee continued with the 2016 Impact Investing Symposium and we look forward to their continued support and guidence in 2017.
+We look forward to their continued support and guidence in 2019.

 Drianne Benner joined Appomattox Advisory as Managing Director in 2010.
 She is responsible for client and consultant service and marketing communications.
 Prior to joining Appomattox, Drianne was the Director of Global Marketing for Cadogan Management, a global fund of hedge funds manager.
 Previously, she managed marketing and institutional consultant relations at U.S. Trust, where she assisted in the development of the multi-manager platform for the firm.
 Earlier she worked for a global asset manager in a variety of roles including institutional and consultant relations to some of the largest U.S. pension funds and as a manager of portfolios in an enhanced quantitative strategy.
 She is a CFA Charterholder and a member of the New York Society of Security Analysts.
 Drianne serves on the Board of Peconic Green Growth as well as on the Philanthropy committee of the Peconic Land Trust.